-Doctors may prescribe antibiotics for a bacterial sinus infection, also called bacterial sinusitis.
-The type of treatment a person requires will vary depending on symptoms and infection severity.
+Healthcare professionals may prescribe antibiotics for a bacterial sinus infection, also called bacterial sinusitis.
+The type of treatment will vary depending on symptoms and infection severity.

 When an individual has a sinus infection, fluids accumulate in the air-filled cavities in the face.
 Typically, these sinuses have a thin lining of mucus that collects dust, germs, and other particles from the air.

 Tiny hair-like projections, called cilia, sweep the mucus and any particles trapped down the back of the throat into the stomach.
 However, in sinusitis, the mucus does not flow freely, and germs can multiply.